-This course is the third course in the Nursing Leadership and Administration in Health Systems graduate program.
-The purpose of this course is to expand knowledge regarding the utilization of the workforce, the most precious and expensive resource in healthcare systems.
-Content will focus on contemporary performance management issues and current research, issues related to human resource management, and related theoretical perspectives.
+This course is the third course in the Nursing Leadership and Administration graduate program.
+The purpose of this course is to expand knowledge regarding the utilization of the healthcare workforce.
+The course focuses on contemporary human resource management issues, current research, and related theoretical perspectives.